julioarruda/azure-functions-github-actions/README.md

-# GitHub Template
+# Deploying Azure Functions with GitHub Actions

-GitHub template for all my future GitHub repos
+Sample how to deploy Azure Functions with GitHub Actions.